Respiratory syncytial virus can cause a viral respiratory infection that affects the lungs and respiratory tract in adults and children.

 Hospitalization for RSV usually only lasts

-If RSV symptoms are mild, a doctor does not usually use testing to distinguish between it and other viruses, such as other common cold viruses.
+If RSV symptoms are mild, a doctor does not usually use testing to distinguish between it and viruses such as other common colds.

-If the symptoms are severe or the risk associated with the infection is high, a doctor may use diagnostic tests.
+If the symptoms are severe or the associated risks are high, a doctor may use diagnostic tests.

 If RSV is severe, a doctor may request a CT scan, chest X-ray, or other tests to assess the person’s lung health.
 In infants, the doctor may take urine or blood samples to check for bronchiolitis or a urinary tract infection.